-For functional blocks that may be monitored for inactivity (to trigger the "return to SLEEP" event), see Table 53.
+For functional blocks that may be monitored for inactivity (to trigger the "return to SLEEP" event), see Table 92.

-Table 53.
+Table 92.
 SLEEP/WAKE mode gates and triggers

 Interrupt Source Will the event restart the timer and delay "Return to SLEEP"?
 Will the event WAKE from SLEEP?

-SRC_LNDPRT Yes Yes

-SRC_FF_MT Yes Yes

-SRC_ASLP No No
+Notes FIFO_GATE Yes No SRC_TRANS Yes Yes If the FIFO_GATE bit is set to 1, then the assertion of the SRC_LNDPRT Yes Yes SRC_ASLP interrupt does not prevent the system from SRC_PULSE Yes Yes transitioning to SLEEP or from WAKE mode; instead the assertion of the interrupt prevents the FIFO buffer from SRC_FF_MT Yes Yes accepting new sample data-until the host application SRC_ASLP No No flushes the FIFO buffer.
 SRC_DRDY No No

-- Two interrupt sources can WAKE the device: Orientation and Motion/Freefall.
-One or more of these functions can be enabled. - To WAKE the device, the desired function(s) must be enabled in CTRL_REG4 register and set to WAKE-to-SLEEP in CTRL_REG3 register. - All enabled functions still run in SLEEP mode at the SLEEP ODR. - Only the functions that have been selected for WAKE from SLEEP will actually WAKE the device (as configured in register 0x2C). - The Auto-WAKE/SLEEP interrupt does not affect the WAKE/SLEEP, nor does the data ready interrupt.

-- MMA8653FC has two functions that can be used to keep the sensor from falling asleep: Orientation and Motion/Freefall. - Auto-SLEEP bit: - If the Auto-SLEEP bit is disabled, then the device can only toggle between STANDBY and WAKE mode. - If Auto-SLEEP interrupt is enabled, then transitioning from ACTIVE mode to Auto-SLEEP mode (or vice versa) generates an interrupt.
+- Four interrupt sources can WAKE the device: Transient, Orientation, Tap, and the Motion/Freefall.
+One or more of these functions can be enabled. - To WAKE the device, the desired function(s) must be enabled in CTRL_REG4 register and set to WAKE-to-SLEEP in CTRL_REG3 register. - All enabled functions still run in SLEEP mode at the SLEEP ODR.
+Only the functions that have been selected for WAKE from SLEEP will actually WAKE the device (as configured in register 0x2C). - The Auto-WAKE/SLEEP interrupt does not affect the WAKE/SLEEP, nor does the data ready interrupt. - Note that the FIFO does not WAKE the device. - When set to 1, the FIFO gate (bit 7 in Register 0x2C) will hold the last data in the FIFO, before transitioning to a different ODR.
+After the buffer is flushed, it will accept new sample data at the current ODR.
+See Register 0x2C for the WAKE-from-SLEEP interrupt enable bit definitions. - MMA8652FC has four functions that can be used to keep the sensor from falling asleep: Transient, Orientation, Tap and Motion/Freefall. - Auto-SLEEP bit: - If the Auto-SLEEP bit is disabled, then the device can only toggle between STANDBY and WAKE mode. - If Auto-SLEEP interrupt is enabled, then transitioning from ACTIVE mode to Auto-SLEEP mode (or vice versa) generates an interrupt.

-6.9 System and control registers
+6.12 System and control registers